 About Dr. Melanie White

-Dr. Melanie White combines the art and science of dentistry to provide superior dental services to her patients to reach optimal oral health.
-With proven methods and treatments, she will help you reach your dental health goals.
+Dr. Melanie White combines the art and science of dentistry to provide superior dental services for her patients to reach optimal oral health.
+With proven methods and treatments, she will help you achieve your dental health goals.
 If you are considering home remedies, please contact Maple Grove Family Dental to discuss them first.